 Skip to content

-Guide to Using Claude Code CLI with ZenMux
+Using the Claude Code CLI Through ZenMux

-Compatibility Notes
+Compatibility

-For example, via ZenMux you can use GPT-5.2 series, Claude-4.5 series, Gemini-3 series, Grok 4.1 series, Doubao-Seed-Code, Kimi-K2, Minimax-M2, GLM-4.6, DeepSeek-V3.2, Qwen3-Coder-Plus, and more in Claude Code.
+For example, through ZenMux you can use models like the GPT-5.2 series, Claude-4.5 series, Gemini-3 series, Grok 4.1 series, Doubao-Seed-Code, Kimi-K2, Minimax-M2, GLM-4.6, DeepSeek-V3.2, and Qwen3-Coder-Plus directly inside Claude Code.
 For the full list of supported models, see the official model list.

-Install Claude Code
+Installing Claude Code

 Uninstall the old version (if applicable):